MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-resource-group-deployment.md

 1. Azure Pipelines Agent
 2. Portal Deployment

-You can identify if the timeout is from portal, by checking for the portal deployment link that'll be in the console.
+You can identify if the timeout is from portal, by checking for the portal deployment link that'll be in the task logs.
 If there's no link, this is likely due to Azure Pipelines agent.
 If there's a link, follow the link to see if there's a timeout that has happened in the portal deployment.

 ### Azure Pipelines Agent